RAE Systems

 RAE Systems, Inc., or RAE System by Honeywell, is a provider of wireless, gas and radiation detection instruments and systems that enable real-time safety and security threat detection to help mitigate risk, and protect workers, contractors, the public, and assets.
 RAE Systems is located in San Jose, California.
 The company was founded in 1991 by Robert I. Chen and Peter Hsi.

 The company's competitors include Ion Science Ltd, Mine Safety Appliances, Industrial Scientific Corporation, and Dräger.
 Some of its customers include BP, Chevron Corporation, and Total Petroleum in the energy sector; United States Air Force, United States Navy, and United States Department of Homeland Security in the government sector; DuPont and Formosa Plastics Corp in other industry sectors.

 History

 Robert I. Chen and Peter Hsi founded RAE Systems in 1991 to apply sensor technology to monitor toxic chemicals for environmental, industrial safety, energy, hazardous material (HazMat), emergency response, and government applications.
 The co-founders started the company after selling Applied Optoelectronic Technology Corporation, a manufacturer of computer-aided test systems, to Hewlett-Packard.

-In 2013, the company's detectors are used in 120 countries by industrial organizations, emergency responders, and government agencies.
+In 2013, the company's detectors were used in 120 countries by industrial organizations, emergency responders, and government agencies.
 In April 2013, the company was acquired by Honeywell.